AdaCore/spark2014/docs/lrm/source/introduction.rst

-  * if no abstract state aspect is specified on a package but it contains hidden state, then each variable that makes up the hidden state has a Abstract_State sythesized to represent it.
-At least a crude approximation of a single abstract state for every variable shall be provided.
-A Refined_State aspect shall be synthesized which shows the variables that are constituents of each state.
+  * if no abstract state aspect is specified on a package but it contains hidden state, then each variable that makes up the hidden state has a Abstract_State synthesized to represent it.
+At least a crude approximation of a single state abstraction for every variable shall be provided.
+A Refined_State aspect shall be synthesized which shows the constituents of each state.

-  * If no Initializes aspect is specified for a package but it declares persistent variables which are initialized then an Initializes aspect shall be synthesized stating the visible variables that are initialized and the state abstratcions representing the hidden variables that are initialized.
+  * If no Initializes aspect is specified for a package but it declares persistent variables which are initialized then an Initializes aspect shall be synthesized stating the visible variables that are initialized and the state abstractions representing the hidden variables that are initialized.

-The sytheses described above does not include all of the |SPARK| aspects and nor does the synthesis cover all facits of the aspects in complex programs where extra or more precise aspects are required they might have to be specified manually.
+The syntheses described above do not include all of the |SPARK| aspects and nor do the syntheses cover all facets of the aspects.
+In complex programs where extra or more precise aspects are required they might have to be specified manually.

 An analysis tool may provide the synthesis of more aspects and more precise synthesis of the mandatory ones.

 There are three main use cases where the synthesis of aspects is likely to be
 required: